Aller au contenu principal

 • organizations of general interest.

-A normative and legislative framework provides the foundation for creating an accessible digital service or business application, so why don't websites always take the leap?
+A normative and legal framework exists for building accessible digital services, so why do so many websites still not take the leap?

 "Web accessibility is not necessary because people with disabilities are not our target audience."